Is your first DUI a Felony? Georgia DUI Law Explained

 Once a person talks and answers the DUI evaluation questions, the likelihood of the driver in a DUI fatality or serious injury by vehicle accident going to jail, for driving under the influence of alcohol or drugs, increases exponentially.
 The right against self-incrimination in a Georgia DUI is useless if you GIVE IT UP by talking to Atlanta police.

-Plus, in felony DUI cases, the driver being investigated for DUI Georgia and facing a first DUI Atlanta arrest who refuses to be tested by a breath alcohol test, will likely be subjected to a forcible DUI blood test.
+Plus, in felony DUI cases, the driver being investigated for DUI Georgia and facing a lawyers for DUI arrest who refuses to be tested by a breath alcohol test, will likely be subjected to a forcible DUI blood test.
 This is done pursuant to a search warrant, which can be obtained from a Judge via phone call or in person.

 Then the arrested drunk driving suspect potentially faces license suspension for the DUI refusal (under Georgia implied consent law) and then having to face the forcible blood test results at the DUI GA trial.